oVirt/ovirt-site/source/feature/networklabels.html.md

 At the first step of the 'Setup Networks' parameters validation, a translation of the labels to a list of networks will be done.
 The translation will rely on the host interface's set of labels.
-'Setup Networks' api will support both labeling and attaching the networks to the interface/bond.
+'Setup Networks' API will support both labeling and attaching the networks to the interface/bond.
  Removing a labelled network from a labelled interface will be blocked, as labelled networks should be managed according to the interface label.
 In order to remove a network, the administrator should remove the label from the interface and manage the interface individually.

 #### Assigning Network to a Cluster